oleksandrsirenko/cloud-native-foundations/solutions/argocd/cd_with_argocd.md

 `esc` and `:wq` to save changes

-Next step is apply created yaml manifest with the following command:
+The next step is to apply created yaml manifest with the following command:

 - `kubectl apply -f argocd-server-nodeport.yaml`

-Then in the same manner create the manifest for application
+Then in the same manner create the manifest for the application

 - `vim nginx-alpine.yaml`